joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/alKRJST.png)

-* **Next we are going to name our Resource Group.
-It doesn't matter what you name it just be sure to select this Resource Group when you create your VM's.
-For this illustration I'm going to name it "ADProject"**
+* **Next, we're going to name our Resource Group.
+It doesn't matter what you name it, just make sure to select this Resource Group when creating your VMs.
+For this demonstration, I'm going to name it "ADProject**

 ![Alt Text](https://i.imgur.com/e6S70iR.png)